leon-mirai/chatapp/README.md

-    public name: string, // name of the channel public groupId: string, // ID of the group this channel belongs to public members: string[] = [], // array of user IDs who are members of the channel public blacklist: string[] = [] // array of users banned from channel ) {}
+    public name: string, // name of the channel public groupId: string, // ID of the group this channel belongs to public members: string[] = [], // array of user IDs who are members of the channel public joinRequests: string[] = [], // join request for users interested in the channel public blacklist: string[] = [] // array of users banned from channel ) {}
 }